Club History

 2024

-The ChampCar Board of Directors welcomes Michael Chisek as Chief Executive Officer, with Bill Strong continuing as Director of Operations and Chelsey Vickery taking on the role of Senior Events Director.
+The ChampCar Board of Directors welcomed Michael Chisek as Chief Executive Officer, with Bill Strong continuing as Director of Operations and Chelsey Vickery taking on the role of Senior Events Director.

 Michael Chisek, CEO

-Looking for what it was like in the olden days of affordable endurance racing?
+Looking for what it was like in the old days of affordable endurance racing?
 These rule books are provided for historical interest and fun.
 They are not meant to be used to build a car.
-The 2014-2016 BCR was made to try and control the changes that were happening in our sport.
-It kind of worked, but a new BCR was released in 2015 to address safety issues and some other performance issues.

 ChampCar / ChumpCar All-Time Winners